27 Sept 2022

 The link between addiction and suicide?

-In studies that examine risk factors among people who have committed suicide, substance use and abuse occurs more frequently among youth and adults, compared to older persons.
+In studies that examine risk factors among people who have taken their own life, substance use and abuse occurs more frequently among youth and adults, compared to older persons.

 Some studies in America have found some shocking statistics about suicide and the connection with addiction.